 - Apply caulk (a waterproof filling and sealant) to the cracks and voids found in the walls.
 Wipe off any excess caulk material with a damp rag.

-- Then, apply an oil-based paint primer to the walls of your home’s exterior in preparation for the new paint.
+- Then, apply an oil-based paint primer to your home’s exterior walls in preparation for the new paint.

 - Apply two coats of exterior paint once the primer has dried for at least 24-48 hours.

-- We recommend choosing latex paint as it is easier to clean up afterwards, and can last just as long as oil-based paints.
+- We recommend choosing latex paint as it is easier to clean up afterward and last just as long as oil-based paints.

-- To achieve the best exterior painting results, we recommend painting on days where the weather is low in humidity so that the paint can dry thoroughly.
+- To achieve the best exterior painting results, we recommend painting on days where the weather is low in humidity.
+This way, the paint can dry thoroughly.
 If possible, try to allow the paint to dry away from direct sunlight.